sciantiadb/mybackrest/README.md

+# mybackrest

-mybackrest : MySQL / MariaDB Backup & Restore tool
+MySQL / MariaDB Backup & Restore tool
 ==================================================

 FEATURES
 --------

-pitrery is set of tools to ease the management of PITR backups and
-restores:

 mybackrest is set of tools to manage LOGICAL , PITR backups and restores :